ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc.md

 There is no hard gate on which cards you can include in your deck, you may include cards from all 7 ideals if you want to, however you may then have a very hard time meeting the devotion requirements to play them.

-You gain devotion to ideals primarily by playing locations.

 ---
-## Locations
 ### Locations
+You gain devotion to ideals primarily by playing locations.
+#### Locations
 Play up to one location per round.
 When you play a location it goes to the location zone.
 Instead of having a devotion requirement to play, the ideal icons on location cards indicate how much devotion to that ideal the location provides while in the location zone.
 Locations don't unflip at round start.

+The most basic locations are the Core locations, which you can include any number of in your deck.
+These are dual ideal locations with a single use 'deplete' ability to draw a card for 1 energy.
-### Exploration
+#### Exploration
-Exploration allows you to play any card in your hand face down (at burst speed) as any wilderness location.
+At burst speed, you may explore by putting a card from your hand on the bottom of your deck to create and play any Wilderness location of your choice.
 Wilderness locations are single ideal locations which add 1 devotion to their ideal.
-When you play a location card, instead of playing it normally you may have it replace an allied unflipped wilderness location, returning the face down card to your hand (this does not count as your 1 location for the round).

-When you explore, grab one of the provided Wilderness location cards and place it on top of your explored card to represent which location it is.
+Note: you do not have to reveal the card you explored with and it does not matter what its ideals were, you can pick any of the seven Wilderness locations.

+Notably, even if you don't *need* another location, you can use exploration to effectively replace a card in your hand with a draw from your deck via the Wilderness location's Deplete ability.

 ---
 ## Playing Cards & the Horizon